datacarpentry/genomics-r-intro/episodes/01-introduction.md

 ## Getting to work with R: navigating directories
-Now that we have covered the more aesthetic aspects of RStudio, we can get to work learning some commands.
+Now that we have covered the more aesthetic aspects of RStudio, we can get to work using some commands.
 We will write, execute, and save the commands we learn in our **genomics_r_basics.R** script that is loaded in the Source pane.
 First, lets see what directory we are in.
 To do so, type the following command into the script: